demsks/CSCI2961/Lab2.md

 ## (8) Create a repository and choose a license

-I chose MIT locense as I want my software to be available to anyone for anything that they wish.
-TODO: Insert link
+I chose to create this classes repository, located  [here](https://github.com/demsks/CSCI2961) I choose to give the class repository an MIT license to allow the teacher, or whomever, to reference the work.

 ## (9) I plan on altering something on Hack-rpi or Rcos.
 The users will be students, staculty, and staff here on campus.
 I was specifically interested in the BettereteBinder project as it will give students a means to store and share notes, handouts, and past exams.
 The license currently used by the software is MIT, so if I did decide to work on it, I would choose to keep the MIT license.